TerrenceAm22/aws-serverless-pipeline/README.md

 Check for blacklisted Keywords and rejects submission if they are included Adds metadata, submission time, stores info in DynamoDB

+Make sure to .zip the file, you can also configure the yml file the github actions to do it during deployment.

 DynamoDB Table UserSubmission Config

 Billing uses pay per request based on read/write permissions